-In our study we have chosen the T-phase of VS$_{2}$ for detailed investigation, mainly due to its unique and fascinating electronic properties.
+In our study, we have chosen the T-phase of VS$_{2}$ for detailed investigation, mainly due to its unique and fascinating electronic properties.
 The T-phase, characterized by octahedral sulfur coordination around vanadium atoms, presents a promising avenue for exploring new phenomena in two-dimensional materials.
-The T phase is different from its more commonly studied 2H-phase counterpart, and exhibits distinctive intrinsic electronic correlations.
+The T phase is different from its more commonly studied 2H-phase counterpart and exhibits distinctive intrinsic electronic correlations.
 It is worth noting, that the band structure of the T-phase offers new application possibilities in spintronics and quantum computing \cite{kan2014structures, feng2011metallic}.
 To get an insight into the fundamental properties of VS$_{2}$, we have decided to investigate the effects of bi-axial strain \cite{zhou2012tensile,jafari2022electronic} on the VS$_{2}$ bilayer configuration.
 This choice is supported by the following arguments.
-Firstly, the bilayer structures reveal interlayer interactions and dispaly electronic phenomena that are absent in single-layer counterparts \cite{liu2020magnetoelectric, dong2021comparative}.
-Secondly, bilayer structures are experimentally accessible and relevant for device applications.
-Their suitability for fabrication and potential to tailor electronic properties make them interesting for both fundamental research and technological advancement.
+Firstly, the bilayer structures reveal interlayer interactions and display electronic phenomena that are absent in single-layer counterparts \cite{liu2020magnetoelectric, dong2021comparative}.
+Secondly, bilayer structures are experimentally accessible and are suitable for device applications.
+Their potential to tailor electronic and magnetic properties makes them interesting for both fundamental and applied research~\cite{duvjir2020lattice,kawakami2021electronic,wu2022bilayer}.
 The remaining part of this paper is structured as follows: Section \ref{sec:methodology} provides an overview of the methodology and computational techniques employed.
 Section \ref{sec:results} elaborates on the findings derived from the computational analysis.
 Finally, Section \ref{sec:conclusion} encapsulates the concluding remarks.